kojingharang/fun_injector/README.md

 fun_injector
 ======
-Injects functions in some module to specified gen_server by using parse_transform
+Type safe gen_server generator: It injects functions in specified module to some empty gen_server by using parse_transform

 Motivation
 ======